OXID-eSales/oxideshop-user-documentation/setup/attributes/attributes.rst

 If attributes are assigned to categories, the categories can be filtered according to these attributes.
 All attribute values can be selected in a drop-down list in the shop’s category overview.

-Attributes also serve to recognise similar products and to offer them on the details page or in the newsletter.
+Attributes also serve to recognise similar products and to offer them on the details page.
 The number of similar products displayed for a product can be defined in the Admin panel under :menuselection:`Master Settings --> Core Settings --> Settings --> Products`.
 Please make sure to check the :guilabel:`Load similar Products` box in the :guilabel:`Perform.` tab.

 .. image:: ../../media/screenshots/oxbaff01.png
    :alt: Attributes